atenash/Machine-Learning-A-Z/README.md

  Grouping unlabled data

 Clustering is similar to classification, but the basis is different.
 In Clustering you don’t know what you are looking for, and you are trying to identify some segments or clusters in your data.
 When you use clustering algorithms on your dataset, unexpected things can suddenly pop up like structures, clusters and groupings you would have never thought of otherwise.

+## Kmean algorithm

+Consider we have a scatter plot of our data points and we want K-Means Clustering to create clusters.
+So we don't have any classes or categories in advance, we don't have any training data, we just have this data, and we want to create the clusters.
+Well, the first thing is that you need to decide how many clusters you want.
+Let's say, we decided on two clusters.
+Then, for each cluster you need to place a randomly placed a centriod on the scatter plot, wherever you like.
+It doesn't have to be one of the existing points.
+Now, what happens next is K-Means will assign each of the data points to the closest centroid.
+Now, the next step is quite interesting.
+We need to calculate the centre of mass or center of gravity for each of the clusters, the preliminary clusters that we've identified.
+Of course, the centroid is not included in this calculation.
+So for example, for the blue cluster, we need to take all the X coordinates and take the average, and take all the Y coordinates, take the average.
+That'll give us the position of the center of mass.
+And then we move the centroid to those positions.
+Once they've moved, we repeat the process, we reassign data points to the closest centroid.

+Reassign, calculate the center of mass, move the centroids, do the process again.
+And until we get into situation where doing the process again doesn't change anything.
+And so that means we've come to the end of the K-Means Clustering step by step process.